How to protect your children from harmful content, through adjusting the settings on your favorite Streaming Service

 At the end of the day, I would say exercise your better judgment.
 You know your children better than any company or fellow cord cutter, and do what you think is best.
 In addition to the parental control settings on your favorite services, there are online resources like Common Sense Media that can help you make informed decisions about what your children watch.

 I know all of this can seem a little daunting, but the power really is in your hands.
 As long as you know the steps, have the initiative, and maybe a little foreknowledge; there’s no reason why you can’t effectively keep harmful content out of the hands of your children.

-Hey cord cutting parents!
-What your tips and tricks to protect your kids from adult material?
+Hey, cord cutting parents!
+What your tips and tricks to protect your kids from the adult material?
 Sound off in the comments below or send us a tweet!